 - Software installation architecture: configuration of web server, the IBM Cognos gateway, the IBM Cognos application server

-- Choice of security provider, integration with existing company LDAP or set-up of new LDAP specific for the IBM Cognos BI environment
+- Choice of security provider, integration with existing company LDAP or set-up of new LDAP specific for the IBM Cognos Analytics (BI) environment

 - Set-up of a class hierarchy within the LDAP to ensure efficient security maintenance